 Keep your resume from being filtered by either the ATS or a swamped hiring manager with proper, tidy formatting.
 Our free resume builder can help you format your resume correctly.
 It will take you through the process of building a perfect Java developer resume in no time!

 Writing an effective Java developer resume may seem like a daunting task.
-Taking it step by step and using our resume builder will set you on the right track.
+Taking it step by step and using our resume builder will set you on the right track and ensure that you have all the key components.
 While writing your resume, consider the following:

 What about a resume objective or summary?